CiscoDevNet/multi-domain-api/README.md

 # API Operations

-## Cisco DNA Center Use case 1- PnP Operations
+## Cisco DNA Center Use case 1 - PnP Operations
 In the first use case, PnP is used to “claim” devices to a pre-defined workflow.
 This process is used for day zero bootstrap configuration.
 This workflow can be tailored to site, certain features, devices, etc.

-There are many PnP API’s.
+There are many PnP APIs.
 There are some examples below that were performed prior to this demo.
-These can be done via the API, manually or a process of automated Cisco DNA Center steps.
+These can be done via the API, manually or via a process of automated Cisco DNA Center steps.